MicroscopeMaestro/spectramap/README.md

 #### Reading and processing a spc file

-In the <a href="https://github.com/spectramap/spectramap/examples">examples</a> , there is ps.spc file for this example.
+<p align = "justify"> In the <a href = "https://github.com/spectramap/spectramap/tree/main/examples"> examples </a>, there is ps.spc file for this example.
 The next lines show some basic tools.
 The function read_single_spc reads the path directory of the file.

 ```python
 from spectramap import spmap as sp #reading spmap